Application And Admission Policies

 Admission decisions are based on a careful review of the applicant's previous academic record, letters of recommendation, TOEFL (if applicable) and GRE scores, as well as other credentials, such as work experience or previous research projects.
 In the evaluation of applications, applicants should note the following:

 - » Students with B.A./B.S. degrees may apply directly to the Ph.D. program.

 - » The Department accepts Ph.D. applications only for full-time study.

 All applicants must have earned (or be about to complete) a B.A. or B.S. or the equivalent.
 They must have taken three semesters of college-level calculus, including one semester of advanced calculus or linear algebra or the equivalent.
-Students who do not have the advanced calculus course may be required to take the course G63.1002 Multivariable Calculus.
+Students who do not have the advanced calculus course may be required to take the course MATH-GA 1002 Multivariable Analysis.

 As previously emphasized, these are the very minimum requirements; additional undergraduate coursework in mathematics is desirable.
 Courses in analysis, linear algebra, complex variables, partial and ordinary differential equations, and probability theory are especially helpful.

 Students who do not have some necessary mathematical preparation may be able to compensate by taking courses at Courant on a non-degree basis.